QualiSystems/cloudshell-help/versioned_docs/version-2023.3/api-guide/cs-sandbox-api/index.md

 - Login method (for both versions): **http://\[CloudShellPortalAddress\]:82/api/explore/.**
 - Blueprint and sandbox methods: **http://\[CloudShellPortalAddress\]:82/api/v1/explore/** (for version 1) <br/> and **http://\[CloudShellPortalAddress\]:82/api/v2/explore/ (for version 2).**

-If you are accessing the links from the machine on which CloudShell Portal is installed, or from the CloudShell SDK edition machine, you can use “localhost” or “127.0.0.1”.
+If you are accessing the links from the machine on which CloudShell Portal is installed, or from the CloudShell SDK edition machine, you can use "localhost” or "127.0.0.1”.

 :::note
 The default port for the CloudShell Sandbox API on the CloudShell Portal machine is 82.
 You can customize this port number, as required, in the CloudShell Configuration wizard - CloudShell Sandbox API configuration page.